zerasul/mdbook_en/8backgrounds/backgrounds.md

 ![Background Priority Schema](8backgrounds/img/esquemaplanos.png "Background Priority Schema") _Background Priority Schema_

 As we can see in the previous image, backgrounds A, B and Sprite can have a low or high priority.
-In such a way, that we can play indistinctly with them, to be able to show them in different places and be able to show that sensation of depth.
+In such a way, we can play indistinctly with them, to be able to show them in different places and be able to show that sensation of depth.

 ## Rescomp

 In order to import the different resources for our game, it is necessary to use a tool that is included in the SGDK itself.
-This tool is called _rescomp_ "Resource Compiler"; which will allow to import the resources generating all the necessary to be able to use it through the SGDK itself.
+This tool is called _rescomp_ "Resource Compiler"; which will allow importing the resources generating all the necessary to be able to use it through the SGDK itself.

 This tool generates everything needed to import the different types of resources of our game (graphics, sprites, music, sound, binary...).
 It is based on the use of files that describe each resource; these files with extension _.res_, include all the description of the resources to import.

-Rescomp, reads these files and will generate one or more .s files with the resource information and if not otherwise indicated, a c _.h_ header file.
+Rescomp reads these files and will generate one or more .s files with the resource information and if not otherwise indicated, a C _.h_ header file.
 Let's see how to use it.

 ```bash
 rescomp file.res [out.s] [-noheader]